MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/installation-guide-detailed-steps.md

 original-url: https://docs.microsoftcommunitytraining.com/docs/installation-guide-detailed-steps
 author: nikotha
 ms.author: nikotha
-description: In this article, you’ll learn how to install and deploy Microsoft Community Training platform on your Azure subscription. ms.prod: learning-azure
+description: In this article, you’ll learn how to install and deploy Community Training platform on your Azure subscription. ms.prod: learning-azure
 ---

 # Detailed step by step installation guide

-In this article, you’ll learn how to install and deploy Microsoft Community Training platform on your Azure subscription.
+In this article, you’ll learn how to install and deploy Community Training platform on your Azure subscription.

 ## Before you begin